Obama, Clinton among targets of suspected bombs ahead of U.S. election

 By Makini Brice and Jonathan Allen

-WASHINGTON/NEW YORK (Reuters) - Former U.S. President Barack Obama and former Secretary of State Hillary Clinton were among the targets of suspected package bombs delivered to several high-profile Democrats and CNN in what New York officials on Wednesday branded an act of terrorism.
+WASHINGTON/NEW YORK (Reuters) - Former U.S. President Barack Obama and former Secretary of State Hillary Clinton were among the targets of suspected package bombs delivered to several high-profile Democrats and CNN, which the FBI said it was investigating as an act of terrorism.

-The suspicious parcels, at least five in all, were intercepted before any reached their intended recipients, including Obama's attorney general, Eric Holder, and former Central Intelligence Agency Director John Brennan, the FBI said.
+At least eight suspicious parcels were intercepted before reaching any intended recipients, including Obama's attorney general, Eric Holder, former CIA Director John Brennan and prominent Democratic Party donor George Soros.

+Two packages were sent to California Congresswoman Maxine Waters, the FBI said.
+Investigators were trying to track down another suspicious parcel they believe was addressed to Obama's vice president, Joe Biden, a federal official told Reuters late on Wednesday.

-None of the packages detonated, and nobody was hurt.
+None of the eight packages detonated, and nobody was hurt.
 There was no immediate claim of responsibility.

-But news of the threats heightened tensions in a nation deeply polarized ahead of elections on Nov.
+But news of the bomb threats heightened tension in a nation deeply polarized ahead of elections on Nov.
 6 that will decide whether Democrats take control of one or both houses of Congress from Republicans and deny President Donald Trump the majority his party now holds in both.

+Some leading Democrats were quick to accuse Trump himself of stoking the potential for political violence by frequently engaging in hyper-partisan, vitriolic rhetoric.

-President Donald Trump told a political rally in Wisconsin that his government would conduct "an aggressive investigation."
+Trump told a political rally in Wisconsin on Wednesday his government would conduct "an aggressive investigation."

 "Any acts or threats of political violence are an attack on our democracy itself," Trump said.
 "We want all sides to come together in peace and harmony."